A Java package that provides routines for various statistical distributions.

 This is why I decided to do the translation over.

 Why not Colt?
 Colt is a very fast statistical library.
 However, it does not contain as many statistical distribution as standard R code.
 I also found that Colt is less accurate at computing the probability values at the extreme tail of the distributions.
-Note that Colt's precision is up to 6 digits at the extreme tail.
-However, R's functions have been calibrated with the NIST standard and are more accurate than Colt.
+Note that Colt's precision is up to 6 digits at the very extreme tail and that R's functions have been calibrated and are more accurate than Colt.
 See Bangalore, et al. paper.
+Relevant quote:

 - Java does not have "long double".
 Hence I changed every occurrence of "long double" into "double".
 This happens in Hypergeometric, Noncentral beta, Noncentral chi square (and, by implication, Noncentral F), Noncentral T, and Tukey distributions.
 Possible ramifications: loss of precision in these distributions.
 See the "TODO long double" tag in each of the file.
 Update since version 0.2.0: So far, the hardest hit is Noncentral chi square (See ticket #9).
 Noncentral beta also suffers a bit (See ticket #13).
 Hypergeometric, Noncentral T, and Tukey seem to be fine.
 Noncentral F is most likely also affected because it depends on Noncentral chi square when df2 is huge (>1e8), but no test cases so far.